-Figure 3 shows the results for k=3, the same number of clusters identified in the empirical study results, for simulations with an L-P Ratio of 3000:1.
-Figure 3a displays sorting accuracy (FNR and FPR).
+Figure 5 shows the results for k = 3, the same number of clusters identified in the empirical study results, for simulations with an L-P Ratio of 3000:1.

+Figure 5a displays the sorting accuracy (FNR and FPR) of the simulation results.
 Clustering analysis on these data produces less distinct clusters than those from the empirical data.
 Specifically, simulated overachiever-cluster users do not exhibit a significantly stronger performance in either FNR or FPR, compared to real users from this cluster in the empirical study.

-Figure 3b highlights email processing time.
-Unlike empirical results. the the simulation data demonstrate clear differences between clusters for this metric; average time is longest for the overachiever cluster and shortest for the conservative cluster.
+Figure 5b highlights email processing time.
+Unlike the empirical results, the simulation data demonstrate clear differences between clusters for this metric; average time is longest for the overachiever cluster and shortest for the conservative cluster.
 According to the respective linear regression lines, all simulated users generally spend more time on legitimate emails than on phishing emails.
 This is reasonable given that they must examine a legitimate email more thoroughly, for example, by traversing more cues, before asserting the email to be legitimate.
 However, correctly classifying a phishing email only requires that enough suspicious cues are found to cross the suspicion threshold level, so simulated users understandably take less time to identify such emails.

-As in Figure 3c, simulated overachiever-cluster users possess the highest confidence scores, then naive-cluster users, with the lowest scores among conservative-cluster users.
+As in Fig. 5c, simulated overachiever-cluster users possess the highest confidence scores, then naive-cluster users, with the lowest scores among conservative-cluster users.
 Compared to conservative-cluster users, naive-cluster users examine more information cues and exhibit higher confidence scores while still tending to misclassify more phishing emails as legitimate.
 This behaviour suggests that greater confidence does not necessarily indicate more accurate classification decisions in the model, potentially due to simulated users simply lacking appropriate evidence to judge certain emails.
-By contrast, confidence ratings in the empirical study data show less distinction between the three clusters, as in Figure 2c.
+By contrast, confidence ratings in the empirical study data show less distinction between the three clusters, as in Fig. 3c.